digiscot/digiscot-website/pages/contact.md

 ### Visiting us

-If you're coming to see us then you'll find us in one of these places:
+If you're coming to see us then you'll find us in one of these places.

 #### Edinburgh